Lincoln Brewster

 Lincoln Brewster (born July 30, 1971) is an American contemporary Christian musician and worship pastor.
-As a guitarist, singer, and songwriter, Brewster became a sought-after session guitarist in the early 90s.
-Brewster is the former senior worship pastor at Bayside Church in Granite Bay, California.
+As a guitarist, singer, and songwriter, Brewster became a sought-after session guitarist in the early 1990s.
+He is the former senior worship pastor at Bayside Church in Granite Bay, California.

 Biography

-Brewster has been musically inclined since his early childhood in Homer, Alaska.
-At the age of one, his mother, Cheryl, noticed how well he could keep rhythm on a drum set his grandfather had given him.
+Since early childhood in Homer, Alaska, Brewster has been a musician.
+At the age of one, his mother, Cheryl, noticed that he could keep rhythm on a drum set his grandfather had given him.
 At the age of five, his mother introduced him to the mandolin.
 Quickly mastering the instrument, he began playing for cruise ship tourists alongside his mother in Homer.
-Brewster's step brothers include John and Andy Hillstrand from the Discovery channel TV show Deadliest Catch.
+Brewster's step brothers include John and Andy Hillstrand from the Discovery TV show Deadliest Catch.

-By the age of 12, Brewster had a band called Lincoln and the Missing Links, which included his mother on bass and vocals.
-In his late teens, he moved with his family to Modesto, California, where he attended Grace M. Davis High School and joined the high school jazz band (playing guitar and drums) and marching band (playing snare drum).
+By the time he was 12, Brewster had a band called Lincoln and the Missing Links, which included his mother on bass and vocals.
+In his late teens, he moved with his family to Modesto, California where he attended Grace M. Davis High School and joined the high school jazz band (playing guitar and drums) and marching band (playing snare drum).

-Due to connections gained in Los Angeles, he had recording contract offers by 19.
-Feeling an emptiness in his life, Brewster attended church services with his high school sweetheart, Laura.
+Due to connections he found in Los Angeles, he was offered a record contract when he was 19.
+Feeling an emptiness in his life, Brewster attended church services with his girlfriend, Laura.
 He recalls feeling God drawing him close after attending a drama ministry performance with Laura.
-"I was afraid to lay down a lot of things in my life," Brewster said.
+"I was afraid to lay down a lot of things in my life," he said.
 "One night, I laid all my cards on the table.
 I asked the Lord to come into my life, all by myself.
 It was the best night of sleep I'd ever had.
 I was very peaceful.
 I think that was what enabled me to blow off that record deal."
+He was referring to the offer he was extended.

-After receiving a call from Steve Perry inviting him to audition as lead guitarist for his solo project For the Love of Strange Medicine, Brewster accepted and began songwriting and rehearsals for the album.
-Brewster's guitar technique, tone, and equipment choices possessed similar qualities and texturing to Journey's Neal Schon, and was touted as a favorable feature in the resulting album.
-He was then married to Laura and soon after toured with Perry for six months from 1994 to early 1995.
+After receiving a call from Steve Perry inviting him to audition as lead guitarist for his solo project For the Love of Strange Medicine, Brewster accepted; he began songwriting and rehearsals for the album.
+His guitar technique, tone, and equipment choices possessed similar qualities and texturing to Journey's Neal Schon, and it was touted as a favorable feature in Perry's album.
+He married Laura and soon afterwards toured with Perry for six months from 1994 to early 1995.